Mufalta/SQL-Data-Analytics-Project/README.md

 ## Project Overview

 This project involves:
-1. **Exploratory Data Analysis (EDA)** to explore and understand the structure, dimensions, and patterns within the data.
+1. **Exploratory Data Analysis (EDA):** to explore and understand the structure, dimensions, and patterns within the data.
-2. **Advanced Analytics** to generate insights, track performance, and support decision-making using the organized data.
+2. **Advanced Analytics:** to generate insights, track performance, and support decision-making using the organized data.

 ---